Our knowledge of orthopaedics. Your best health.

 • Tighten the straps to keep the load closer to the back.

-• Organize the items inside so that heavier items are low and towards the center of the backpack.
+• Organize the items inside so that heavier items are low and toward the center of the backpack.

 • Lift properly by bending at the knees when picking up a backpack.